rawmodel/framework/README.md

 ### Serialization & Filtering

-Model class provides useful methods for object serialization and filtering.
+Model provides useful methods for object serialization and filtering (check the API for more methods).

 ```js
 let user = new User({